Max Reps Full Body Workout

 Squats aren’t the only exercise for developing quality buns.
 Glutes/Ham raises trains, from the name itself, your glutes and hamstrings.
 You could do lift one leg for each set to make the exercise more difficult.
 Just remember to do each side to even out each muscle.
 Time to buy tight fitting jeans to show them off later!

-Training the calf muscles one leg at a time with this exercise.
+Intensely training the calf muscles one leg at a time with this exercise.
 You can hold onto something (or someone) if you find it a bit difficult to balance while busting out your reps.
-When training with max reps, you might feel that you’re going to cramp with this exercise.
+When training intensely with max reps, you might feel that you’re going to cramp with this exercise.
 It’s fine as long as you stop when your near that feeling.
 If you already felt it, rest and massage your calves.

 Handstand Push up Workout

 Your shoulder exercise for this routine.
 You could do it against or in front of a wall.
 You can also do it free-standing for more core activation, balance, and coolness.
 Just don’t forget your proper form and no half-repping.
 Do not let your elbows flare out to the side.

 Every calisthenics workout we’ve done so far trained our core.
 Not it’s time to focus on our core, mainly our abdominal muscles.
 For crunches, do it in a controlled fashion.
 You don’t want to be throwing yourself up just to get a repetition down.
 Focus on controlling your abs and breathing during the exercise.

 That is why you need to train harder and smarter.
-But even as an advanced athlete, this workout should be done around 2-3 times a week because of the amount of stress and volume you’ll be exerting on your body.
+But even as an advanced athlete, this calisthenics workout should be done around 2-3 times a week because of the amount of stress and volume you’ll be exerting on your body.
 Your body needs rest in order to get stronger.

 In order to get the most out of your workout and rest days, train and learn with The Movement Athlete.
 You will not need anything else and of course, yourself.